 Some children may be distressed and upset when they return from theatre.
 This can be normal after an anaesthetic and they should settle after a short time.
-If your child returns to the ward upset, it is important that you comfort your child and keep them safe from hurting themselves.
+If your child returns to the ward or day surgery unit upset, it is important that you comfort your child and keep them safe from hurting themselves.

-The nurse will monitor your son closely after the operation by taking their pulse rate, checking their breathing and assessing their pain.
+The nurse will monitor your child closely after the operation by taking their pulse rate, checking their breathing and assessing their pain.